sszhou-github/AMFCM/README.md

-# Accelerated Fuzzy C-Means Clustering Based on New Affinity Filtering and Membership Scaling
+# Accelerated Fuzzy C-Means Clustering Based on New Affinity Filtering and Membership Scaling (TKDE)
 Authos: Dong Li, Shuisheng Zhou, and Witold Pedrycz.

 FCM based on new affinity filtering and membership scaling (AMFCM) is proposed to accelerate the whole convergence process of FCM.